 This process will also involve a series of documentation and interviews for the two of you.
-As the K-1 visa sponsor, you will also be the one to sponsor the petition filing green card sponsorship petition and submitting an affidavit of support.
+As the K-1 visa sponsor, you will also be the one to sponsor the petition, file a green card sponsorship petition and submit an affidavit of support.
 Your spouse will also submit an I-485 to change his or status from a K-1 visa to a marriage-based green card.

 However, keep in mind that green card sponsorship is entirely different from K-1 visa sponsorship.
 However, with the right help, you can make the whole process a smooth experience.

-Here at Immi-USA, we have a team of highly experienced K-1 visa immigration attorneys who have helped many immigrants file and acquire their fiancé(e) visas.
-Our lawyers will help you prepare your forms and documents, including the affidavit of support.
+VisaNation Law Group K-1 visa immigration attorneys have helped many immigrants file and acquire their fiancé(e) visas.
+They will help you prepare your forms and documents, including the affidavit of support.

 We will also guide you through the interview process and all other aspects of your application.
 From start to finish, you can rest assured that your case is in good hands.
 You can schedule a consultation with our office today by filling out this contact form.